 My raised hand and seemingly odd logic was quickly dismissed, leaving me some point between perplexed and irritated.
 And in that moment, I knew we had something worth sharing with others to combat the naive hearsay presented that day.

 Everyone skipped the scenario which, when you travel alone more often than not, you tend to consider more regularly.
 What happens when you are alone?
 What happens when you don’t have someone there to offer you advice?

 It didn’t seem as if anyone was really giving credit to the concept of an individual utilizing their own sense of awareness.
 Because golfers are often on their own and forced to internalize a lot of information, being aware of your process is essential for growth and performance.

 The real point of the broken tail light analogy is to emphasize that every so often golfers need to pull themselves out of the driver’s seat, relinquish control, and assess things from a new perspective.
 It’s not that they are removing themselves so far from the situation that they are unable to reconnect with the task, but just far enough away to observe if something is out of place.

 And since this is Preston’s Putting, all of this ties back to, you guessed it, putting.
 Before reaching for the phone to text your coach in dismay about how poorly things have gone, consider the following easy strategies and some of the things that I hear most often.

 You can solve this one very easily.
 Film a face on and down the line putting stroke and check your setup.
 It truly amazes me how easy things tend to shift around when you’re not paying attention.
 This could be arm structure, ball position…

-[This student pictured on the left sent me the follow up photo on the right two weeks after working together with a mild complaint about the results.
+This student sent me the follow up photo on the right two weeks after working together with a mild complaint about the results.
 Notice the change in forward bend shown by the red arrows?
-And the addition of a mirror, and the tee gate...]
+And the addition of a mirror, and the tee gate...

 “My stroke feels good and nothing is going in.”